StockSharp/AlgoTrading/Designer/Gallery/Schemas/Outside_Bar_Reversal/README.md

 - The outside bar is assembled from plain blocks: converters read the high, the low, the open and the close of the finished candle, and two previous-value blocks hold the high and the low of the candle before it.
 - Two comparisons make the shape — the high above the previous high and the low below the previous low — and both must hold at once.
 - Direction comes from the candle's own body, not from a trend filter: closing above the open means buy, closing below it means sell.
-- The simple moving average takes no part in the entry and serves only as the exit line, exactly as in the original strategy.
+- The simple moving average takes no part in the entry and serves only as the exit line.

 ## Entry and Exit Rules

 - **Long entry**: The candle has taken out both extremes of the previous one, it closed above its own open and the position is flat.
 The order buys one lot and opens a long.
 - **Short entry**: The candle has taken out both extremes of the previous one, it closed below its own open and the position is flat.
 The order sells one lot and opens a short.
-- **Exit**: A long is closed once a candle closes below the moving average, a short once a candle closes above it, both through position modify blocks in close mode, exactly as in the original.
-There is no stop loss and no take profit, because the original code has neither.
-What is left out is the pause of several hundred candles the original keeps after every trade, entry and exit alike: a bar counter cannot be assembled without feeding a signal back into the diagram, which would close the graph into a loop, so this example acts on every outside bar and therefore trades noticeably more often.
+- **Exit**: A long is closed once a candle closes below the moving average, a short once a candle closes above it, both through position modify blocks in close mode.
+There is no stop loss and no take profit.
+The diagram acts on every outside bar while the corresponding position guard allows it.

 ## Parameters